richelbilderbeek/paper_k3_ratings/docs/paper.md

     These are Alain Vande Putte, Miguel Wiels and Peter Gillis, as can be seen in the `heyahmama` 'Composers' vignette.

-This group of composers, however, has only written songs for the first three formations.
+The group of most prolific composers, however, has only written songs for the first three formations.
+For those first three formations, however, the amount of songs is still assumed to be big enough.

 #### Ratings